Do tight shoes and high heels cause bunions?

 Dr. Saraydarian says tight shoes alone don’t usually create bunions.
 “They can inspire more symptoms, but they don’t usually cause them,” he said.
 “I can show you young children who have bunion deformities.
 It’s not just a bump, it’s an angular deformity of two bones.”

-Bunions tend to run in families and are more common in women.
+Bunions tend to run in families and are more common in women, although men can develop them, too.
 Low arches, flat feet or loose joints and tendons may increase your risk.
 Wearing high heels probably won’t do you any favors because they push your weight forward, which forces your toes into the front of the shoes.
 Occupations that require a lot of walking or standing may make you more susceptible.
 So can pregnancy, because hormonal changes loosen your ligaments and flatten your feet.
 Finally, people with arthritis are prone to developing bunions because it damages the cartilage in the joint.

 How are bunions treated?